In re U.S. v. Fincher

-One dangerous to life; one by the use of which a fatal would may
+One dangerous to life; one by the use of which a fatal wound may

 probably or possible be given.
 As the manner of use enters

-2. able or likely to cause physical injury: a dangerous criminal.
+2. able or likely to cause physical injury; a

 not usual, common, or ordinary; uncommon in amount or degree;

-exceptional: an unusual sound; an unusual hobby; an unusual
+exceptional; an unusual sound; an unusual hobby; an unusual

 1 : exposing to or involving danger <a dangerous job>

 2 : able or likely to inflict injury or harm <a dangerous